castrolem/personal-site/_posts/2022-06-15-interviewed-by-maria.md

 I was the guest on the #1 episode of the new series of Agile State of Mind channel,

-We spoke about deconstructing the Engineering Managers' Role is about breaking the rules, soft skills, collaboration on tech specs, and fresh air on what it means to be a real full-stack developer.
+We spoke about deconstructing the Engineering Managers' Role, a bit about breaking the rules, soft skills, collaboration on tech specs, and fresh air on what it means to be a real full-stack developer.

 Grab your popcorn and put your Engineering lead hat.
 This was extremely fun to do, and it was really nice to be on the